pubnub/pubnub-mcp-server/resources/sdk_docs/objective-c_channel-groups.md

 ## Remove channels from a channel group

+##### Requires Stream Controller add-on
+Enable the Stream Controller add-on for your key in the Admin Portal.
+See support docs for enabling add-ons.

-Removes specified channels from a group.
+Removes channels from a channel group.

 ### Method(s)